American Song play cycle

 A groundbreaking 13 play cycle written by Arthur Yorinks, each inspired by a Great American Song, uncovering America from 1900 to now.
 Steeped in history, these fictional narratives take place decade by decade and are inspired by the lyrics of an American song written in that decade.
 The American Song Play Cycle was originally developed through a series of workshops at The Flea Theater under the direction of Jim Simpson along with the work of producer Bruce Fagin.
 Early support for the cycle came from the American Express Foundation, The Jerome Robbins Foundation, The McMullan Family Fund, Martin Porter, Cherrie Nanninga and Reno Capello, and CBRE.
 The audio recordings were produced by Airwayv.

-Here are examples of some of the plays:
+Here are some examples of the plays:

 Performed by Catherine Russell